 Goods must be returned by the carrier specified by us.

-You agree to pay us a restocking fee at the rate advised by us from time to time.
+You agree to pay us a restocking and/or repackaging fee at the rate advised by us from time to time.

-(a) The risk of loss or damage to the Goods passes to you on the date and at the time that the Goods are delivered to you or at the date and time the Goods are collected from the Company’s warehouse.
+(a) The risk of loss or damage to the Goods passes to you on the earlier of the date and at the time that the Goods are delivered (or deemed delivered) to you or at the date and time the Goods are collected from the Supplier’s warehouse.

-(b) Ownership of any Goods supplied by us will not pass to you until all amounts owing by you to us has been received by us.
+(b) Ownership of any Goods supplied by us will not pass to you until all amounts owing by you to us under the Contract have been received by us.